danielballan/website-beta/projects.md

 (including a mixture of both simultaneously).
 It is also compatible with third-party libraries that implemented the expected interfaces.

-### Ophyd (original)

-**Lifecycle:** Stable, open to bug-fixes, unlikely to receive new features.
-Expect long-term support.

-Although Ophyd-Async is receiving most of the new development attention, Ophyd is expected to be maintained and supported for the full lifecycle of the bluesky project.
-There are thousands of instances of ophyd devices at multiple facilities.
-It would be require a significant effort to convert these, so NSLS-II is committed to continue to maintain Ophyd even if most new deployments adopt Ophyd-Async.

-### Ophyd-Async

-**Lifecycle:** Approaching maturity, still undergoing rapid development.
-Expected to stabilize and receive long term support.

-This is a separate re-implementation of Ophyd, with a distinct design that incorporates lessons from a decade of running Ophyd and employs Python language features that were not available when Ophyd was implemented.

 ### Databroker

 **Lifecycle:** Stable, planned for deprecation (see below for timelines).
 It is